 Bar Charts for Commodity Futures Trading

-One of the most used tools in commodity trading is perhaps the chart.
-Charts not only show high prices, low prices, current commodity prices and other data, which can be used for derivative information generating.
+Today's date is which is a good time to learn how to trade the Commodity Futures markets for profit!
+Little doubt, the most used tool in commodity futures trading are barcharts.
+Barcharts not only show high prices, low prices, and current commodity prices plus other data like volume, which can be used for derivative information generating.
 Each commodity trader has their own way of using and interpreting their charts.

 Your complete guide to active commodity trading/day trading.
 Learn proven strategies and make money consistently!
 What's revealed in the book is guaranteed to excite you because the tips and information are practical, applicable and useful.

 Some make up their own commodity charts while others will buy them from a commercial vendor.
 When it comes to their use, author remembers when commodity charts were charted on a big graph in the pits themselves for all to see.

 QUESTION - Sometimes I wonder how organized commodity traders can be with all of the charts around their offices.
 I always thought the less information you had to research during trading hours, the better you would be able to react to the current market situations.
 What do you view with your charting?

 There are advantages and disadvantages in charting.
 When you use them to look back to get sign, you are setting yourself up to believe you can actually be more right than wrong.

 It is possible but you must never forget rule one regardless of how accurate your chart indicator shows over the past.
 Just because it worked nine out of the last ten times does in no way suggest that it will stay ninety percent accurate.
 Protect your positions at all times.